 Lorraine has been a member director of two other worker co-ops, Leeds Bread Co-op and Valley Organics Workers’ Co-op.
 In both organisations, she was involved in the development of a full range of HR functions which aimed to balance the needs of the workers and the business with the co-op’s responsibilities as an employer.
 She provided HR support to several other co-ops before becoming involved in establishing People Support Co-op.
 In 2019, she won Co-ops UK’s inaugural Co-operator of the Year award.

-For the last 16 years, Britta has been living and breathing co-operation.
+For nearly 20 years, Britta has been living and breathing co-operation.
 As well as being a member/director at Unicorn Grocery she was an elected member for the worker co-op council for 10 years and one of two worker co-op representatives on the board of Co-operatives UK where she was also vice-chair.
 Britta helped to organise the first worker co-op weekends and worker co-op HR events, as well as travelling nationally and internationally to attend co-operative related events.
 Two years ago, she stepped down with the intention to set up her own co-op.

 In terms of HR, she studied for an MSc in Human Resource Management and received a distinction (including for her dissertation which was about strategic HRM in worker co-ops).
 A couple of years ago, she achieved Chartered Fellow status of the CIPD (by proving at least 10 years of working in HR and three of them making positive strategic changes in your organisation).
 She still enjoys operational HR as she believes strongly in the bottom up way of running a business.
+She recently qualified as a mediator.
 In her spare time she runs, swims, cycles, hikes, does kickboxing and Pilates, actually anything that involves moving.